 grant funded training

-Requests for the use of Homeland Security Grant Program (HSGP) funding in support of training programs must be coordinated and approved by the State Administrative Agency (SAA), Arizona Department of Homeland Security, and the SAA Training Point of Contact (TPOC), Training and Exercise Office at the Arizona Division of Emergency Management.
-Details can be found in the
+Requests for the use of Homeland Security Grant Program (HSGP) funding in support of training programs must be coordinated and approved by the State Administrative Agency (SAA), Arizona Department of Homeland Security, and the SAA Training Point of Contact (TPOC), Training Branch at the Arizona Division of Emergency Management.
+Details can be found in the Homeland Security Grant Guidance.

 The jurisdiction must obtain this approval prior to any commitment for any requested training utilizing Homeland Security funds.